get_query_var()

 No Hooks.

 Mixed.
-Contents of the query variable.
+Various values of the variables.

 Usage

-The variable key to retrieve.
+- Key of the variable to retrieve.

 Examples